Christmas Ornaments DIY with Paint

 Christmas Ball Ornament Crafts

-Another trend I noticed at another local gift shop was huge Christmas ball ornaments, they were five or six inches across and a solid shiny colour.
-Nothing fancy and $14.95 each.
-When I saw these giant balls at the dollar store for 4.00 each they were expensive in my opinion, but doable, so I scooped up five of them.
+While shopping I noticed this year’s huge Christmas ornaments, five or six inches across and a solid shiny color.
+They were nothing fancy and $14.95 each.
+When I saw these giant balls at the dollar store for 4.00 each I scooped up six to paint.

 Christmas Ornament DIY Supplies